George5663/TroubleProject/README.md

 # TroubleProject
 Motivation: Trouble project for UseVerb Interview<br />

 All installations (assuming you already have nodejs): 'npm install prompt-sync'<br />

-How to Run: Simply type 'npm start' and select option 1 or 2, and select 3 to exit
+How to Run: Simply type 'npm start' and select option 1 or 2, and select 3 to exit<br />

-Challenges: Getting the program to work when each player had only one token and creating the objects was simple, the challenge was getting all 16 tokens running at once, and figuring out the logic behind that.
+Challenges: Getting the program to work when each player had only one token and creating the objects was simple, the challenge was getting all 16 tokens running at once, and figuring out the logic behind that.<br />

 Example Run:
 Green just rolled a 5
 Red just rolled a 1